 Renewal and Continuing Education

 Your CPA license expires on November 30 of odd-numbered years.
-Before you can renew your license you must show proof that you've completed continuing professional education (CPE) requirement, which are 80 hours for the two year period you were licensed; there is a maximum of 16 hours in Personal Development classes allowed.
-Of these hours you must have a minimum of four hours in Ethics, two of which may be in Regulatory or Behavioral Ethics.
-To find current CPE courses and requirements you should check the AICPA or NASBA websites or other professional organization to find current CPE available once you have your license.
-Here are some examples of the types of CPE courses you'll need to take:
+Before you can renew your license you must show proof that you've completed continuing professional education (CPE) requirement, which is 80 hours for the two year period you were licensed; there is a maximum of 16 hours in Personal Development classes allowed for certified public accountants.
+Of these hours, four hours must cover Ethics, two hours must be in either Regulatory or Behavioral Ethics.
+The ultimate goal is to become a lifelong learner, a valued member of the social environment of business, who applies the generally accepted auditing standards, GAAS, and professional ethics.
+To find current CPE courses and requirements, certified public accountants should check the AICPA or NASBA websites or other professional organization as a resource to find current CPE available once you have your license.
+You can always take college or university courses but those semester hours must adhere to CPE regulations from the Colorado State Board of Accountancy.
+Again, your CPE hours must remain within certain topic areas.
+Here are some examples of the types of accounging courses you and all certified public accountants need to take:

 - Accounting practice